Patents, trademarks and copyright: How to protect your business ideas

 In certain circumstances, a trademark registration may be declared invalid because of the prior use of a trade name which is similar to your registered trademark.
 Ideally, you should conduct a search of existing trade names before filing a trademark application.
-To ensure a thorough search, you can hire a trademark agent to do the job.
-A list of agents is available at the Trade-mark database tutorial as well as guidance and advice on how to search their database.
+The best resources is the Canadian Trademarks Database.

 Copyright gives an owner the sole right to copy his or her work or permit someone else to do so.
 You can register your copyright with CIPO.

 A copyrighted work is an original literary, artistic, musical and/or dramatic work.
 Copyright usually lasts for the life of the author, plus another 50 years.
 By taking advantage of your copyright, you will have exclusive right to stop someone else from reproducing your work.

 Registration with CIPO comes with advantages, such as: